Export–Import Bank of the United States: Boeing

 65% of loan guarantees over 2007 and 2008 went to companies purchasing Boeing aircraft.
 In 2012, the Bank's loan guarantees became even more skewed, with 82 percent of them going to Boeing customers.

 However, EXIM supporters note that Boeing is the largest exporter in the United States by dollar value, and must be protected in their capacity as the only remaining comprehensive U.S. commercial aircraft manufacturer.
 Support of Boeing is seen as particularly critical as Comac, China's state-owned and heavily subsidized commercial aircraft manufacturer, aggressively seeks to leech market share from both Boeing and Airbus.
 Also important to note, Boeing is not the only US aircraft manufacturer previously supported by EXIM.
-During the 1930s, 40s, and 50s, EXIM supported other US aviation manufacturers such as the Douglas Aircraft Company, the Consolidated Vultee Aircraft Company (Convair), and the Lockheed Aircraft Corporation, before the firms were driven out of existence by competition or acquisition.
+During the 1930s, 40s, and 50s, EXIM supported other US aviation manufacturers such as the Douglas Aircraft Company, the Consolidated Vultee Aircraft Company (Convair), and the Lockheed Aircraft Corporation.

 The cost and effectiveness of the bank are controversial.
 While the EXIM projects will earn the U.S. government an average of $1.4 billion per year for the next 10 years, an alternative analysis from the Congressional Budget Office found that the program would lose about $2 billion during the same period, partly due to discrepancies in how credit risk is accounted for.
 Both conservative and liberal groups have been critical of the bank, and some continue to demand its termination.